mittalrishabh/rfcs/text/region-level-resource-isolation.md

 These functionalities are missing in the current implementation.

 1. **Region-level fairness**: Hot regions (with hot keys or large scans) should be deprioritized to prevent resource monopolization within a tenant
 3. **Traffic Moderation**: In a multi-tenant SOA environment, setting correct rate limits is challenging - limits that are too tight reject valid traffic, while limits that are too loose allow overload.
-Instead of hard rate limits, implement adaptive traffic moderation that responds to sudden spikes on hot regions by gracefully deprioritizing rather than outright rejecting requests
+Instead of hard rate limits, implement adaptive traffic moderation that responds to sudden spikes on hot regions by gracefully deprioritizing rather than overloading the system and impact other regions.
 4. **Queue Fairness**: Ensure the unified read pool queue maintains fairness across tenants/regions/background traffic.
 In the existing system any one tenant or background traffic can consume the entire queue.

 ## Design